evgenyvinnik/Algorithm-Arena-Reprompted/README.md

 The LLMs were expected to read the challenge description from the GitHub repository and implement a complete solution as a single React component.

+## Notes
+Gemini 3 quickly converged on giving me the most barebone UI possible, to the point that output was impossible to use.
+I eventually gave up and started to ask both LLMs to give me "nice UI" (I know - ambiguous request, but still)

 ## Tools Used

 - **Opus 4.5 completions**: GitHub Copilot + Claude Opus 4.5 (Preview)